The Ultimate Pointe Shoe Ribbon Guide

 Type: Bloch ElastoribRibbon

-Feel: Firm, slightly stiff, single faced ribbon (one side satin, the other matte)
+Feel: Firm, slightly stiff, single faced ribbon (one side satin, the

 Elastic Feel: Soft and flexible